Himalayan Yoga Academy

 Top 5 Pranayama For Beginners

-In order to practice the cycle of inhaling and exhaling, this articles outlines 5 types of breathing exercises ( pranayama ) that any beginner can try.
+To practice the cycle of inhaling and exhaling, this article outlines the Top 5 Pranayama for Beginners (5 types of breathing exercises).

 What is Pranayama?